 The image below (whilst not the best image) shows a vent photographed on top of Mt Louisa in 1995.

 There are no civilian or mining reasons as to why the building would be placed high up the side of the mountain.
 It is clearly from WW2 era or earlier and is consistent with the standard type of vent used by the military right up to current day.
 Even the Coffey report agreed that this is more than likely a vent.
 If this is the case, why did they draw the conclusion that there are no bunkers in there report?

 The 2 photo’s below were taken by us in the mid 90’s

 Above large vent holes on top of Mt Louisa.
 This site did have a small concrete building on it before it was destroyed.

 There are another 3 vent holes of this size spaced out across the mountain.
-The hole is almost 2 metres in diameter and around 2-2.4 metres deep.
+The hole is almost 2 meters in diameter and around 2-2.4 meters deep.
 In the Coffey report it was claimed that this was a foxhole.

 There is no logical reason for a hole of this size to be on the ridgeline of the mountain.
 It would not be a test hole for civilian mining or engineering purposes.
 The cost to bore a hole of this size would send cost straight through the roof.
 For Coffey to claim this is a foxhole only goes a step further to point out that they had no idea on what they were doing or saying.